weissenberger/gpuhd/README.md

 Please edit the Makefile:

-1. set `CUDA_INCLUDE` to the include directory of your CUDA installation, e.g.: `CUDA_INCLUDE = /usr/local/cuda-9.1/include`
+1. Set `CUDA_INCLUDE` to the include directory of your CUDA installation, e.g.: `CUDA_INCLUDE = /usr/local/cuda-9.1/include`

-2. set `CUDA_LIB` to the library directory of your CUDA installation, e.g.: `CUDA_LIB = /usr/local/cuda-9.1/lib64`
+2. Set `CUDA_LIB` to the library directory of your CUDA installation, e.g.: `CUDA_LIB = /usr/local/cuda-9.1/lib64`

-3. change `ARCH` to the compute capability of your GPU, i.e. `ARCH = 35` for compute capability 3.5.
+3. Set `ARCH` to the compute capability of your GPU, i.e. `ARCH = 35` for compute capability 3.5.
 If you'd like to compile the decoder for multiple generations of GPUs, please edit `NVCC_FLAGS` accordingly.

 ### Test program